jacobdeichert/wasm-astar/README.md

 It's been quite a while since I've coded raw js without webpack bundling or babel transpilation processes running in the background.
 My goal for making this demo was to keep the client-side non-wasm code as simple as possible.
 This means that you can go into the `dist/` directory and read the raw html, css, and js in only a few minutes.
 Not needing webpack or babel was so refreshing!
 Since only evergreen browsers can run wasm, I could use the latest js features without worrying about whether it would work in older browsers.
 With that said... if I started a project larger than a demo or needed npm libraries (like threejs) I would most likely grab my webpack boilerplate project and be on my way.

+Another goal of mine was to keep as much logic as possible on the wasm side.
+The js file is very minimal and contains mostly canvas api and rendering functions for Rust to bridge to.
+Take a [look](https://github.com/jakedeichert/wasm-astar/blob/5089f7ec663938c7bdeb178c357e111621ce3551/dist/main.js) for yourself!

 #### I Learned Some Rust!

 I find the best way to learn a language is to build something with it.
 I haven't even read the second edition of the book yet, but did skim a few pages as needed.
 The Rust docs are also extremely well done.

 After completing this demo, I can say that my next side project is definitely going to incorporate some Rust.
 I am loving this language!

 #### Bridging JS and WebAssembly is Too Easy